Pyari Mona

 Pyari Mona is a Pakistani television series directed by Ali Hasan.
 It features Sanam Jung in the titular role along with Adeel Hussain, Sabeeka Imam, Mashal Khan and Adnan Jaffar in prominent roles.
 It first aired on Hum TV from 19 January 2022.
-It focuses on the subject of body shaming and revolves around the struggle of an overweight girl.
+It focuses on body shaming and revolves around the struggle of an overweight girl.

 Plot

 After moving from Karachi to Lahore, Mona does a number of jobs despite hailing from an affluent family and then looks for another after quitting the previous one.
 She wants to work as her passion but her mother doesn't like it and wants her to marry a suitable guy and is also worried due to her overweight.
 Her father however supports her through thick and thin and ensures she helps when she decides to come back to Karachi and start a business here.

 Her worried mother and health conscious brother-in-law just see her as an overweight girl.
 Her fitness freak brother-in-law Babar at times controls her sister Samia as well and bullies her.
 She observes some health problems but ignores them due to Babar's attitude, resulting her death.
 After Samia's death, Mona is persuaded to marry Babar so that she can take better care of her niece, Ayaan.
 She gets caught in a loveless marriage while Babar on the other hand remains egoistic and self-centred despite his wife's death.
 He then begins an affair with a supermodel Zee with whom he works.
 He blames Mona again when some of his pictures with Zee go viral.